rfo909/RForth/ForthTutorial.md

 <n> allot    (allocate n bytes)
 ```

-In RFOrth, the HERE value is the next available byte on the heap, and RFOrth enforces a
+In RFOrth, the HERE value is the next available byte on the heap.
+It grows upward,
-simple memory protection, so that trying to read or write to addresses starting from the
+and RFOrth enforces a simple memory protection, so that trying to read or write to addresses
-HERE value, is detected and fails with an error.
+starting from the HERE value, is detected and fails with an error.

 The "allot" word simply increases the HERE value, up until all available heap space is
 used.